Where I find inspiration, creativity, and wisdom to share.

 Rebecca Campbell

 Rebecca Campbell is a transformational author, mystic, artist, speaker, teacher, and podcaster who supports people in connecting with their soul.
 Rebecca Campbell is an international bestselling writer, poet, healer, ritualist, spiritual teacher, visionary, artist and mystic who has been featured in Vogue, The Sunday Times, Oprah.com, and Psychologies Magazine.
-You can purchase his books locally from any local bookstore, or through her website: https://shop.rebeccacampbell.me/
+You can purchase her books locally from any local bookstore or through her website: https://shop.rebeccacampbell.me/

 Poets and Philosophers